 Type 1 Diabetes, also referred to as Juvenile Diabetes is commonly diagnosed in children as well as young adults.
 Only 5% of the people with diabetes are suffering with type I Diabetes.
 Type 1 Diabetes occurs, when patient’s own immune cells destroy pancreatic beta cells, and hence patients with type I Diabetes often have to deal with zeroed or insufficient production of insulin; which in turn can limit transportation of glucose to different cells of the body, forcing them to accumulate in the blood.

-Following precautions can be taken to manage your Diabetes type 1
+Following measures can be offered by your practitioners in order to manage your Diabetes type 1

 - Insulin shots or injections